Current SQL Relay Benchmarks

 Test Environment

-The DB VM ran modern versions of all databases, in their default configurations, without any performance tweaks.
+The DB VMs ran modern versions of all databases, in their default configurations, without any performance tweaks.

-I built Rudiments and SQL Relay without debug and with -O3 optimizations like: CPPFLAGS="-O3" ./configure
+I built Rudiments and SQL Relay without any optimizations, using just ./configure

 The SQL Relay configurations were all pretty standard too.
 For example, the Oracle configuration was something like: